section-engineering-education/engineering-education/content/articles/how-to-build-a-task-manager-with-angular/index.md

 `localStorage` is a read-only property of the windows interface.
 Hence, the use of `windows.localStorage` in the code snippet above.

-Using the `.setItem()` which accepts a key and value, a task is stored in the local storage.
+Using the `.setItem()`, which accepts a key and value, a task is stored in the local storage.
 The key, in this case, is `task` while the value is the `taskList` array.
 `JSON.stringify()` will convert the content of `taskList` array to a string.
 Next, add ` window.localStorage.setItem('task', JSON.stringify(this.taskList))` to `removeTask()`.
 This will keep the task deleted from the to-do list even after the browser is refreshed.